 Most GMOs are a direct extension of chemical agriculture and are developed and sold by the world’s largest chemical companies.
 The long-term impacts of these GMOs are unknown.
 Once released into the environment, these novel organisms cannot be recalled.

 Many objections have been raised over the development of GMO's, particularly their commercialization.
 Many of these involve GM crops and whether food produced from them is safe and what impact growing them will have on the environment.
 Other concerns are the objectivity and rigor of regulatory authorities, contamination of non-genetically modified food, control of the food supply, patenting of life and the use of intellectual property rights.
 Although there is a scientific consensus that currently available food derived from GM crops poses no greater risk to human health than conventional food, GM food safety is a leading issue with critics.
 Gene flow, impact on non-target organisms and escape are the major environmental concerns.
 Countries have adopted regulatory measures to deal with these concerns.
 There are differences in the regulation for the release of GMOs between countries, with some of the most marked differences occurring between the US and Europe.
 One of the key issues concerning regulators is whether GM food should be labeled and the status of gene edited organisms.

 Love Sun Body sunscreens non-nano mineral active ingredients are obtained from naturally occurring substances that are formed through geological processes, excluding fossil fuel-derived materials.
-Inactive ingredients are all-natural plant based, that have not been genetically modified (GMO), no parabens, phenoxyethanol, nanoparticles, silicon, PEG, synthetic perfumes and dyes, animal-derived ingredients, petroleum-derived ingredients, paba-free, hexane, gluten, phthalates, silicones, sulfates and ureas.
+Inactive ingredients are all-natural plant based, that have not been genetically modified (GMO), no parabens, phenoxyethanol, nanoparticles, silicon, PEG, animal-derived ingredients, petroleum-derived ingredients, paba-free, hexane, gluten, phthalates, silicones, sulfates and ureas.